 In all the comparisons between hourly and daily rainfall, we purposely refrained from comparing the value of the optimal thresholds and of the ED curves between hourly and daily analysis.
-In fact, to allow this comparison, strong assumptions must be made, which are clearly not realistic, such as assuming that the daily intensity is 24 times the corresponding hourly intensity.
-This is in agreement with the recommendation in Gariano et al. (2019) and other studies to not extend daily ED or ID rainfall thresholds into the sub-daily domain.
+In fact, to allow this comparison, strong assumptions must

+375 be made, which are clearly not realistic, such as assuming that the daily intensity is 24 times the corresponding hourly intensity.
+This is in agreement with the recommendation in Gariano et al. (2020) and other studies to not extend daily ED or ID rainfall thresholds into the sub-daily domain.

-Two methods for rainfall threshold estimation were presented here, to show that the threshold optimisation method used does not impact the main conclusions.
-While our work does not intend to compare the two methods, the results presented here show clearly that accounting for triggering events also in the definition of the threshold (e.g. maximising TSS) increases the
+Two methods for rainfall threshold estimation were presented here, TSS maximisation and frequentist approach, to show that the threshold optimisation method used does not impact the main conclusions.
+While our work does not intend to compare

-- 360 robustness of the obtained threshold.
+- the two methods, the results presented here show clearly that accounting for triggering events also in the definition of the threshold (e.g. maximising TSS) increases the robustness of the obtained threshold.
 In fact, while the performances and the parameters of the ED curves are affected in both cases, the frequentist approach seems to be more sensitive, with greater differences in optimal thresholds and greater variability in performance (e.g. see variability of the optimum ED thresholds in Figure 2).
-Nevertheless, there might be conditions in which rainfall records are not available and only triggering events can be reconstructed from newspaper and other historical records.
-In those conditions, a method like the frequentist approach would be the only option. - 365 Lastly, we make an argument in our work for the benefits of normalising the rainfall thresholds.
-The different normalisation methods we test show that high quantiles of rainfall intensities, quantiles of event properties, MAP and RDN are all valuable parameters to be used, especially with daily rainfall data.
-Nevertheless, we suggest using MAP as a general and widely available climatological variable.
+Nevertheless, there might be conditions in which continuous rainfall records are not available and only triggering - 385

+5 event rainfall can be reconstructed from newspaper and other historical records.
+In those conditions, a method based only on triggering events would be the only option.

+Lastly, we demonstrate the benefits of normalising the rainfall thresholds using high quantiles of rainfall intensities, quantiles of event properties, MAP, or RDN.
+These are all particularly useful when using daily data, but we suggest MAP as a good scaling variables as it is a widely available climatological variable.

-5 Conclusions
+390 5 Conclusions

-- We define and test rainfall thresholds for triggering of landslides by taking advantage of a rich landslide database and several rainfall products available in Switzerland with the main objective of providing a realistic comparison between hourly and daily rainfall resolutions.
-We explore the impacts of other issues, like shorter datasets, unknown timing, and more sparse networks, that usually accompany higher temporal resolution data, and we test the impacts of two typical analysis steps in threshold definition: normalisation of the threshold, and antecedent rainfall. - 375 Our main findings are: - Although hourly rainfall is more appropriate for landslide prediction, several aspects should be taken into consideration before utilising it exclusively for threshold definition.
-Generally, hourly rainfall records are shorter (only available in recent years), and of lower quality (e.g. based on sparser rain gauge networks), landslide database only seldom contain accurate timing. - In ideal conditions, hourly datasets do show best predictive performance for landslides, but daily data are not far behind.
-The benefits of hourly resolutions can be masked by the higher uncertainties in threshold estimation connected to using short records and unknown timing.
+We define and test rainfall thresholds for triggering of landslides by taking advantage of a rich landslide database and several rainfall products available in Switzerland with the main objective of providing a comparison between hourly and daily rainfall resolutions, which considers data limitations associated with choosing a higher temporal resolution.
+These are shorter datasets, unknown landslide timing, and more sparse rain gauge networks, that usually accompany higher temporal resolution data.
+Furthermore, we test the impacts of two typical analysis steps in threshold definition: normalisation of the threshold, and antecedent rainfall.

+Our main findings are:

+- Although hourly rainfall is more appropriate for forecasting landslides since it better captures triggering intensities, several other aspects should be taken into consideration before relying only on hourly rainfall for threshold definition.
+Generally, hourly rainfall records are shorter (only available in recent years), and of lower quality (e.g. based on sparser rain gauge networks), and landslide databases only seldom contain accurate (hourly) timing. - In ideal conditions, hourly datasets do show best predictive performance for landslides, but daily data are not far behind, potentially since daily data tend to capture cumulative storm totals that may also be relevant for landslide triggering.
+The benefits of hourly resolutions can be overcome by the higher uncertainties in threshold estimation connected to using short records and unknown landslide timing. - 405